It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 Dr. Gourmet Says...

-Like other greens Swiss chard is really good for you.
-Eight ounces is only about 40 calories but contains 4 grams of fiber and over a full RDA of Vitamin C. As with other greens and high fiber foods it is going to be really healthy and help lower cholesterol.
+Like other greens, Swiss chard is really good for you.
+Eight ounces is only about 40 calories, but contains 4 grams of fiber and over a full RDA of Vitamin C. As with other greens and high fiber foods, Swiss Chard is really healthy and will help lower cholesterol.
 It is, however, very high in Vitamin K, so those taking Coumadin® (warfarin) should avoid eating it.

-The larger leaves I like to cook similar to spinach, sliced into chiffonade ribbons and sauteed quickly in a pan until just wilted.
+The larger leaves I like to cook similar to collard greens, sliced into chiffonade ribbons and sauteed quickly in a pan until just wilted.
 A tiny bit of maple syrup or honey really enhances the flavor and cuts the bitterness a bit.
+Here's a recipe for Sauteed Swiss Chard and one for Swiss Chard with Garlic.

 Thanks for writing,